NEUBIAS/training-resources/_modules/local_background_correction.md

     - (Optional) Segment the spots in the foreground image.
   - Activity 2 - Background subtraction using a maximum intensity projection.
     - Open image [xyt_8bit_polyp](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyt_8bit_polyp.tif)
     - Create a maximum intensity projection of this image.
-This will essentially create a background image, without the moving polyp.
+      - Because the polyp is moving around and is darker than the background this will create a background image.
-    - Subtract the maximum intensity projection from the original image.
+    - Create a foreground image by subtracting the maximum intensity projection from the original image.

 activities:
   - ["Activity 1 ImageJ GUI", "local_background_correction/activities/local_background_correction_imagejgui.md", "markdown"]